You're On A Roll!!!

 As we discussed in the last article, it’s not a character flaw.
 It’s a survival mechanism.

-And while you might still believe that your goals are worth chasing, it’s hard to work on them when even starting triggers dread.
+And while you might still believe that your goals are worth chasing, it’s hard to work on them when the thought of even starting triggers dread.

 For me, that dread came from constantly feeling like I was neglecting something else.
 My brain couldn't decide what was most important — so everything felt urgent.